Eminem

+Eminem was also a member of the hip-hop groups New Jacks, Soul Intent, Outsidaz, and D12, as well as the duo Bad Meets Evil with Royce da 5'9".
 In 2002, he starred in the drama film 8 Mile, receiving critical acclaim for playing a dramatized version of himself.
 "Lose Yourself", a song from the 8 Mile soundtrack, topped the US Billboard Hot 100 chart for 12 weeks—the most for a solo rap song—and won the Academy Award for Best Original Song, making him the first hip-hop act to ever win the award.

-Eminem was also a member of the hip-hop groups New Jacks, Soul Intent, Outsidaz and D12, as well as the duo Bad Meets Evil with Royce da 5'9".
-Furthermore, he co-founded Shady Records, which helped launch the careers of artists such as D12, 50 Cent and Obie Trice, established the Sirius XM Radio channel Shade 45 and opened a restaurant, Mom's Spaghetti.
+His other ventures include co-founding the record label Shady Records, establishing the Sirius XM Radio channel Shade 45 and opening the restaurant Mom's Spaghetti.

 Eminem is the best-selling rapper and one of the best-selling music artists of all time, with estimated sales of over 220 million records.
-He is the first musical act to ever have ten albums consecutively debut at number one on the Billboard 200, and also has five number-one singles on the Billboard Hot 100.
-Eminem is one of the highest-certified music artists in the United States, with three of his albums and four of his singles being certified diamond by the Recording Industry Association of America (RIAA).
-In addition to an Academy Award, his accolades include 15 Grammy Awards, a Primetime Emmy Award, 17 Billboard Music Awards, 15 MTV Video Music Awards and an induction into the Rock and Roll Hall of Fame in his first year of eligibility.
+He has 11 number-one albums on the Billboard 200 and five number-one singles on the Billboard Hot 100.
+One of the highest-certified musicians in the United States, Eminem has seven diamond certifications from the Recording Industry Association of America (RIAA).
+In addition to an Academy Award, his accolades include 15 Grammy Awards, a Primetime Emmy Award, 17 Billboard Music Awards, 15 MTV Video Music Awards, and induction into the Rock and Roll Hall of Fame in his first year of eligibility.
 Billboard named him the Artist of the 2000s and Rolling Stone ranked him among the greatest artists and greatest songwriters of all time.